botmasterai/botmaster/Readme.md

 };
 ```

-This allows developers to handle these messages in on place only rather than doing it in multiple places.
+This allows developers to handle these messages in one place only rather than doing it in multiple places.
 For more info on the various incoming messages formats, read the messenger bot doc on webhooks at: https://developers.facebook.com/docs/messenger-platform/webhook-reference/message-received.

 Currently, you will only get updates for `Messages` (and not delivery, echo notification etc) for all platforms.
 On Messenger, it is assumed that you don't want to get updates for delivery, read and echo.
 This can't be turned on at the moment, but will be in later versions as it might be a requirement.